bafg-bund/csl-tools/docs/SOP_msp_nist_import.md

 ---

 ### CAS Registry Number
 The Chemical Abstracts Service (CAS) registry number for the compound.
+In the case of salts or hydrates, use the CAS number of molecular ion or uncharged molecule.

 Examples:
 ```